Quito in 5 Days

 Plaza Grande

-Another day of sightseeing on foot in Quito.
-We head first for the Plaza Grande, the central square with its large independence monument which is a popular selfie spot – some put more effort into their outfit than others!
+We head first for the Plaza Grande, the central square, with its large independence monument.
+The square is a popular selfie spot – some put more effort into their outfit than others!

 Plaza Grande